 Is the communication intended by God to be only one way?
 He tells us everything, and we tell Him nothing?
-No. Communication with a friend is two ways isn't it?
+No. Communication with a friend is two-ways, is it not?
 It goes in both directions.
-What I am getting at here is this.
-If you want to produce the fruit of God's Spirit, you better be talking to Him.
+What I am getting at here is this: If you want to produce the fruit of God's Spirit, you better be talking to Him.

 We have seen prayer in several different positions.
 In every case, it is a form of communication.
 It is expressed in the Bible in quite a wide variety of circumstances.
 The kind of circumstances that anyone would have in their relationships with other people.

 I want you to turn to Psalm 55.
 We are just going to look briefly at two or three ways in which the word that God chooses to be translated into the English word "prayer" expresses the kind of situation that is going on within the context of the prayer.
 From that, we can then understand that God expects our prayers to be different.
 By that, I mean that they are not all given in exactly the same tone of voice.